 A due diligence assessment of an organization’s IT function is often required by investors, as part of a merger or acquisition.
-It may also be required from time to time by the owners of a business, to ensure a better understanding of the opportunities, costs, and risks involved in the IT function.
-In either case, there are benefits to having a specialized and independent third party perform the assessment.
+Technical due diligence may also be required from time to time by the owners of a business, to ensure a better understanding of the opportunities, costs, and risks involved in the IT function.
+In either case, there are benefits to having a specialized and independent third party perform the technical assessment.

-Clearly then, the responsibility for IT due diligence should be assigned to a consulting firm that has both the specialized expertise as well as the independence to ensure that the job is done right.
+Clearly then, the responsibility for technical due diligence should be assigned to an IT consulting firm that has both the specialized expertise as well as the independence to ensure that the job is done right.

 Our IT due diligence consulting service evaluates the current state of the organization’s IT systems, IT infrastructure, people and processes, identifies opportunities for cost savings, assesses risks, and outlines scenarios for future systems.
 Our IT due diligence assessment covers the following areas: